Broadcom/AFBR-S50-API/AFBR-S50/Doxygen/02_architecture.md

 Finally, there are some utilities implemented to help the user to adopt to the API architecture:
- - \link #fixedpoint Fixed Point Math\endlink: A small and effective fixed-point library containing essential algorithms and definitions.
+ - \link #argus_fp Fixed Point Math\endlink: A small and effective fixed-point library containing essential algorithms and definitions.
- - \link #time Time Utilities\endlink: Methods to handle the specified time format provided by the API.
+ - \link #argus_time Time Utilities\endlink: Methods to handle the specified time format provided by the API.
- - \link #misc Misc.
+ - \link #argus_misc Misc.
 Utilities\endlink: Miscellaneous Integer Math like long (64-bit) multiplication or integer square root.